 “I have been paper trading for about six months now, and I am killing it!
 I’m thinking about quitting my job and starting to trade full-time.
 By the way, where is the local Ferrari dealership?”

-Since I like to see people in terrible pain and suffering, I always encourage them to go for it!
-(Jk).
+Since I like to see people suffer, I always encourage them to go for it! (jk).

-I am not a fan of paper trading because since you are not using real money, it gives you an artificial sense of detachment from your trades, both wins and losses.
+I am not a fan of paper trading because without real money on the line you get an artificial sense of detachment from your trades, both wins, and losses.

-Almost every person out there will change their paper trading methodology once they experience the euphoria of a winning trade or the depression of a losing one.
+Almost everyone will change their paper trading methodology once they experience the euphoria of a winning trade or the depression from a losing one.

-Sometimes I will find a person with a very rules-based background (think engineers, airline pilots, etc) who will actually trade real money the same way that they paper trade, but for vast majority of people, they just can’t.
+Sometimes I’ll meet a person that comes from a rules-based background (think engineers, airline pilots, etc) who will actually trade real money the same way that they paper trade, but for the majority of people, they just can’t.

-Being young and foolish, I also remember thinking, “what the hell does all this crap have to do with trading?
-You buy a stock, if it goes up, you make money, and if it goes down, you lose.”
+Being young and foolish, I thought, “what the hell does all this crap have to do with trading?
+You buy a stock, if it goes up, you make money.
+If it goes down, you lose.”